A traumatic brain injury can severely affect a person’s social skills and their ability to connect with others.

 Social Communication and Brain Injury

 Social communication skills are critical for improving your quality of life after brain injury.
-Not only can they help you form and maintain relationships, they can also help you succeed at work, school, and every other area of your life.
+Not only can they help you form and maintain relationships, but they can also help you succeed at work, school, and every other area of your life.

 Just remember to be patient with yourself, and to take things one step at a time.